-- A. Experiential (Supervisor evaluation & Progress Report)

-- a.
-As a minimum, students in this course should expect to work 160 hours during the semester.

-- B. Mentoring

-- C. Weekly written reports
+- A. Experiential (Supervisor evaluation & Progress Report) - a.
+As a minimum, students in this course should expect to work 160 hours during the semester. - B. Mentoring - C. Weekly written reports (You Cannot submit any weekly reports until professor has successfully verified your internship site with your Site Supervisor) - D. Grading

-- D. Intern Notebook

-- E. Grading